open-contracting/standard/docs/guidance/map/pre-qualification.md

 :title: Tender section
 ```

-Any supplier can submit a request to take part in the first stage, but only qualified suppliers will be invited to submit a tender for the contract.
+Any supplier can submit a request to take part in the first stage, but only qualified suppliers will be invited to submit a bid for the contract.
 Therefore, `tender/procurementMethod` is set to ‘selective’.

 ```{note}
 OCDS does not currently provide a way to disclose information on the second stage of multi-stage procedures.
 The approach to modelling multi-stage procedures is under discussion on [Github](https://github.com/open-contracting/standard/issues/440).